 Ancient Philosophy, Ethics

-I work on Greek and Roman philosophy, with focus on the ancient ethical tradition but wth interests in the natural philosophy of the period (especially Aristotle's and the Stoics'), as well.
+I work on Greek and Roman philosophy, with focus on the ancient ethical tradition and additional interests in the natural philosophy of the period (especially Aristotle's and the Stoics').
 My monograph Ancient Ethics (Routledge 2008) is a systematic treatment of Plato’s, Aristotle’s, Epicurean, and Stoic ethics designed to serve the interests both of students of ancient philosophy and of specialists in contemporary ethics who seek to understand the differences between Ancient and modern ethical philosophy.
-I recently published a translation and commentary on Plato's Laws, Books 1-2, in the Clarendon Plato Series of Oxford University Press, and I am at work on the next volume, which will cover Books 3, 4, and 5.
+I have published a translation and commentary on Plato's Laws, Books 1-2, in the Clarendon Plato Series of Oxford University Press, and I am at work on the next volume, which will cover Books 3, 4, and 5.
 I also have active projects on Stoic and Aristotelian moral psychology,with a forthcoming translation of Aristotle's Nicomachean Ethics (abridged) for the series Ancient Wisdom for Modern Readers (Princeton University Press).

 Find me on PhilPapers: http://philpapers.org/s/Susan%20Sauve%20Meyer